FabricMC/fabric-docs/develop/data-attachments.md

 - `AttachmentRegistry.createPersistent()` - A helper method that creates a data attachment that will persist between game restarts.
 - `AttachmentRegistry.createDefaulted()` - A helper method that creates a data attachment with a default value that can be read with `getAttachedOrCreate`.
 Restarting the game will clear the attachment.

-If you need a data attachment that is both persistent and synchronized, you can also set that behaviour using the `create` method.
+If you need a data attachment that is both persistent and synchronized, you can also set that behavior using the `create` method.
 Examples of these can be seen below.

 ### Syncing a Data Attachment {#syncing-attachments}